Laura Galloway

 Research Interests

 My research uses ecological and genetical approaches to explore mechanisms of adaptation and patterns of evolutionary change in natural plant populations.
 Plants are sedentary and therefore cannot directly choose their growth environment or mates, they vary in their gender and potential for inbreeding, and many species are polyploid having more than two copies of each chromosome and gene.
-I study the consequences of these plant attributes for evolution using a combination of field and greenhouse studies, quantitative genetics, and molecular techniques.
+Furthermore, their population genetics and phenotypes have been molded both by their current environment and their evolutionary history, especially post glacial range expansion.
+My lab studies the consequences of these plant attributes for evolution using a combination of field and greenhouse studies, quantitative and ecological genetics, and genomic and bioinformatic techniques.

 For more information on research interests, see my lab webpage.